Harryyadav/slate/source/includes/authentication.md

 Authorization: Token "YOUR SDE ACCESS TOKEN"
 ```

-To authenticate against SDE Elements,
+To authenticate against SD Elements,
 you need to pass an API access token via an `Authorization` header.

 A token can be generated as follows: